awsdocs/aws-control-tower-guide/doc_source/nested-ous.md

 **Considerations about compliance for nested OUs and accounts**
 + An OU's compliance is not determined based on the compliance of the OUs nested under it\.
-+ A guardrail's compliance status is computed over all OUs on which the guardrail is enabled, including nested OUs\.
-See [AWS Control Tower compliance status for guardrails, OUs, and accounts](compliance-statuses.md)\.
++ A control's compliance status is computed over all OUs on which the control is enabled, including nested OUs\.
+See [AWS Control Tower compliance status for controls, OUs, and accounts](compliance-statuses.md)\.
 + An OU is shown as noncompliant only if it has accounts that are noncompliant, regardless of where the OU sits in the OU hierarchy\.
 + If a nested OU is noncompliant, its parent OU is not automatically considered to be noncompliant\.
 + On the **OU detail** or **Account detail** page, you can view a list of noncompliant resources that may be causing your OUs or accounts to show a non\-compliant status\.